microsoft/language-server-protocol/_specifications/base/0.9/specification.md

 Progress is reported against a token.
 The token is different than the request ID which allows to report progress out of band and also for notification.

-## <a href="#capabilities" name="capabilityModel" class="anchor"> Capability Model </a>

-### <a href="#capabilities" name="capabilities" class="anchor"> Capabilities </a>

-Not every server can support all features defined by the protocol.
-The base protocol therefore provides ‘capabilities’.
-A capability groups a set of features.
-A development tool and the server announce their supported features using capabilities.
-As an example, an LSP server announces that it can handle the `textDocument/hover` request, but it might not handle the `workspace/symbol` request.
-Similarly, a development tool announces its ability to provide `about to save` LSP notifications before a document is saved, so that a server can compute textual edits to format the edited document before it is saved.

-The set of capabilities is exchanged between the client and server during the [initialize](#initialize) request.

 ## <a href="#lifecycle" name="lifecycle" class="anchor"> Lifecycle Messages </a>

 The current protocol specification defines that the lifecycle of a server is managed by the client (e.g. a tool like VS Code or Emacs).
 It is up to the client to decide when to start (process-wise) and when to shutdown a server.